 Dividers are a great way for your crate to grow with your dog, reducing the need to buy a new crate several times a year.
-As your puppy grows in size, you can adjust the amount of living space to suit her needs.
-Additionally, if you have two dogs who don’t get along, you can use a divider to split up their crate.
-Just make sure that each pup has enough space to do their thing.
+As your puppy grows, you can adjust the amount of living space to suit her needs.
+Additionally, if you have two dogs that don’t get along, you can use a divider to split up their crate.
+Just make sure that each pup has enough space to do its thing.

 Ideally, your pup won’t be in a crate long enough to have to “do their business.”
 But accidents again, and when they do, you’ll be glad to have a tray that you can remove for cleaning.
 Luckily, most crates come with this feature; if not, you can purchase a separate fabric pad that will absorb any urine or other messes.